COVID-19 Information

 Students hoping to become Elevating Devices Mechanic apprentices will gain foundational knowledge with industry terms and hands-on experience on actual elevating equipment while applying sustainability best practices in the workplace.

-The Mechanical Technician - Elevating Devices diploma program prepares students to enter into the elevating devices industry as an apprentice.
+The Mechanical Technician - Elevating Devices diploma program prepares students to enter the elevating devices industry as an apprentice.
 Elevating Devices Mechanics must complete an apprenticeship training program to become a licensed constructor or service mechanic.
-Graduates choosing not to enter into an apprenticeship could also secure positions as sales persons or inspectors in the industry.
+Graduates choosing not to enter an apprenticeship could also secure positions such as salespersons or inspectors in the industry.

 In just four semesters, students will have demonstrated the ability to: